 Section 19.
-Meetings of the Board of Directors
+Board meetings

-1. The Board of Directors shall meet at least on a quarterly basis and, at the behest of its Chairman, whenever the same should consider it appropriate for the good running of the Company.
-The Board of Directors must also meet when a meeting is requested by at least one-third of its members, in which case it shall be called by the Chairman to meet within fifteen days following the request.

-Where further to a request made to the Chairman of the Board of Directors, he would unreasonably fail to call the meeting within one month, directors representing at least one-third of the board membership may convene it, stating the agenda in the notice, to be held in the place where the registered office of the company is situate.

-2. Notice of the ordinary meetings shall be sent by letter, fax, telegram or email, and it must be signed by the Chairman or the Secretary or the Deputy-Secretary by order of the Chairman.
-The notice shall be issued at least three days in advance.

-The notice of the meeting shall always include the agenda of the meeting and it shall be accompanied by the duly summarised and prepared relevant information, so that directors may consider it in advance.

-If, in urgent cases, the Chairman of the Board of Directors submits to the approval of such body non-agenda items, the prior and express consent of the majority of directors present shall be required.
+- The board of directors shall meet at least on a quarterly basis and, at the behest of its Chair, whenever this latter should consider it appropriate for the good running of the Company.
+The board of directors must also meet when a meeting is requested by at least one-third of its members, in which case it shall be called by the Chair to meet within fifteen days of the request. - Where further to a request made to the Chair of the board of directors, they would unreasonably fail to call the meeting within one month, directors representing at least one-third of the board membership may convene it, stating the agenda in the notice, to be held in the place where the registered office of the company is situate. - 2.
+Notice of the ordinary meetings shall be sent by letter, fax, telegram or email, and it must be signed by the Chair or the Secretary or the Deputy-Secretary by order of the Chair.
+The notice shall be issued at least 3 days in advance - The notice of the meeting shall always include the agenda of the meeting and it shall be accompanied by the duly summarised and prepared relevant information, so that directors may consider it in advance. - If, in urgent cases, the Chair of the board of directors submits to the approval of such body non-agenda items, the prior and express consent of the majority of directors present shall be required.
 Such consent shall be placed on record in the minutes.

-- 3. The Chairman of the Board of Directors may call extraordinary meetings of the Board of Directors when in their opinion the circumstances justify it, without the advanced notice period and the other requirements indicated in the previous paragraph applying in such cases.
-Furthermore, a quorum shall be deemed to have been present at the Board of Directors without the need for notice, if all its members present or represented agree to hold the meeting by unanimous vote. - 4.
+- 3. The Chair of the board of directors may call extraordinary meetings of the board of directors when in their opinion the circumstances justify it, without the advanced notice period and the other requirements indicated in the previous paragraph applying in such cases.
+Furthermore, a quorum shall be deemed to have been present at the board of directors without the need for notice, if all its members present or represented agree to hold the meeting by unanimous vote. - 4.
 Directors may equally pass resolutions in writing without a board meeting, in accordance with applicable regulations.
-Likewise, board meetings may be held via video conference, conference call, or any other equivalent system allowing to recognize and identify attendees, for them to communicate, speak and cast vote, all of it in real time.
+Likewise, board meetings may be held via video conference, conference call, or any other equivalent system allowing to recognise and identify attendees, for them to communicate, speak and cast vote, all of it in real time.
 In such case the meeting shall be deemed to have been held at the registered office.
-The Secretary of the Board of Directors shall record in the minutes of board meetings held by these means, not only the members of the Board who attend in person or represented by another director, but also the members attending the meeting via conference call, video conference or any equivalent system.

-5. At the beginning of each financial year, the Board of Directors shall draw up an annual schedule of its ordinary meetings and of the business to be transacted at each meeting.
-Directors shall be entitled to propose to the Chairman, before the board meeting is convened, other items not initially envisaged.
+The Secretary of the board of directors shall record in the minutes of board meetings held by these means, not only the members of the board who attend in person or represented by another director, but also the members attending the meeting via conference call, video conference or any equivalent system. - 5.
+At the beginning of each financial year, the board of directors shall draw up an annual schedule of its ordinary meetings and of the business to be transacted at each meeting.
+Directors shall be entitled to propose to the Chair, before the board meeting is convened, other items not initially envisaged.